rydmike/flex_color_picker/README.md

 `TextButton`, `OutlinedButton` and `ElevatedButton` for each button.

 The used icons can be changed from default ones, as can their used tooltips.
 The labels on the bottom action buttons can also be changed.
-By the default they, like the tooltips, use Material localizations, so they work well enough out of the box for most locales.
+By default, they, like the tooltips, use Material localizations, so they work well enough out of the box for most locales.
 The bottom action buttons can also use the default or customized OK and Cancel **icons as prefix** icons to the labels.
 These icons are always shared with the corresponding icons defined for the top toolbar icon buttons.

 The recommendation is to **not** use the top and bottom action buttons at the same time, but rather select one of the two options.
-The API does however allow using both or even a mix and match.
-It is for example possible to show **Cancel** and **OK** actions at the bottom of the dialog, and also add just the 'x' close icon in the upper end corner of the dialog.
-This 'x' icon then also cancel closes the dialog as expected, this is a usable combination.
+The API does, however, allow us to use both, or even a mix and match.
+It is, for example, possible to show **Cancel** and **OK** actions at the bottom of the dialog, and also add just the 'x' close icon in the upper end corner of the dialog.
+This 'x' icon then also cancel closes the dialog as expected.
+This is a useful combination.
-Adding the **OK** icon button (by default a check icon) as a select close button to the top toolbar is a bit unconventional, if you also have the OK as a bottom action.
+Adding the **OK** icon button, by default a check icon, as a close button to the top toolbar is a bit unconventional, if you also have the OK button as a bottom action.
 Without it enabled, the OK and Close buttons on the toolbar are a nice and compact alternative to selecting color or cancelling the dialog.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-17.png?raw=true" alt="Picker 17"/>

 The bottom action buttons, and their style depend on their ambient theme.

-There are more dialog action buttons design properties you can adjust, you can for example change the order of the OK and Cancel action, or have it be platform adaptive.
+There are more dialog action buttons design properties you can adjust, you can, for example, change the order of the OK and Cancel action, or have it be platform adaptive.
-By default OK is on the right.
+By default, OK is on the right.
 Please see the [ColorPickerActionButtons API reference](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerActionButtons-class.html) for additional details.